-Although iOS and Apple Pencil work together to avoid unintentional input, no system is perfect and you may find that your hand or wrist can interfere with drawing.
-If you use the live annotation options, you can choose to "prevent finger drawing" as well.
-When you do, you'll still be able to use your finger to do things like drag the page up or down, but only Apple Pencil will be able to make annotations.
+Although iOS and Apple Pencil work together to ignore most unintentional touches, no system is perfect and you may find that your hand or wrist can occasionally interfere with drawing.
+Another option in forScore's settings panel lets you disable finger drawing while live annotating (called "Prevent finger drawing").
+When you do, you'll still be able to use finger input to do things like drag the page up or down in landscape orientation, but only Apple Pencil will be able to make annotations.